digitalocean/api-v2/README.md

 <p>To list all of the sizes, send a GET request to <code>/v2/sizes</code>.</p>

-<p>The response will be an array of size objects each of which contain the standard sizes attributes:</p>
+<p>The response will be a JSON object with a key called <code>sizes</code>.
+The value of this will be an array of size objects each of which contain the standard sizes attributes:</p>

 <table class="pure-table pure-table-horizontal">
     <thead>